validas/encrypted_cookie_store/README.markdown

 what's in the session data.
 This makes it possible to store sensitive data in the session.

-EncryptedCookieStore is written for Rails 2.3.
+This version of EncryptedCookieStore is written for Rails 3.0.0+.
 Other versions of Rails have not been tested.

-**Note**: This is _not_ ThinkRelevance's EncryptedCookieStore.
-In the Rails 2.0 days they wrote an EncryptedCookieStore, but it seems their repository had gone defunct and their source code lost.
-This EncryptedCookieStore is written from scratch by Phusion.
+The original version for Rails 2.3 can be found here https://github.com/FooBarWidget/encrypted_cookie_store

 Installation and usage
 ----------------------

 First, install it:

-    ./script/plugin install git://github.com/FooBarWidget/encrypted_cookie_store.git
+    gem install encrypted_cookie_store

 Then edit `config/initializers/session_store.rb` and set your session store to
 EncryptedCookieStore:

-    ActionController::Base.session_store = EncryptedCookieStore

-You need to set a few session options before EncryptedCookieStore is usable.
-You must set all options that CookieStore needs, plus an encryption key that EncryptedCookieStore needs.
-In `session_store.rb`:

-    ActionController::Base.session = {
-        # CookieStore options...
-        :key            => '_session',     # Name of the cookie which contains the session data.
-        :secret         => 'b4589cc9...',  # A secret string used to generate the checksum for
-                                           # the session data.
-Must be longer than 64 characters
-                                           # and be completely random.

-        # EncryptedCookieStore options...
-        :encryption_key => 'c306779f3...', # The encryption key.
-See below for notes.
-    }
+    Rails.application.config.session_store EncryptedCookieStore::EncryptedCookieStore,
+      :key         => '_new-admin_session',
+      :secret      => 'as4344...',
+      :encryption_key => 'ollk80...'

 The encryption key *must* be a hexadecimal string of exactly 32 bytes.
 It should be entirely random, because otherwise it can make the encryption weak.